molds/molds/doc/README.txt

        "total_steps", "electronic_state",
        and "dt" are prepared as options.

-       "electronic_state" means the electronic eigen state
+       "electronic_state" means the electronic eigenstate
        on which the system runs.
-       The default value of "electronic_state" is 0.
+       The default value of the "electronic_state" is 0.
 That is, electronic ground state is default.

-       The default value of "total_steps" is 10.
+       The default value of the "total_steps" is 10.

        "dt" means the time width of molecular dynamics.
        "dt" should be set in femto-second.
-       The default value of "dt" is 0.1[fs].
+       The default value of the "dt" is 0.1[fs].

       E.g.
          MD